|Quick Facts: Athletic Trainers|

 Many athletic trainers work in educational settings, such as colleges, universities, elementary schools, and secondary schools.
 Others work in hospitals, fitness centers, or physicians’ offices, or for professional sports teams.

 Athletic trainers need at least a bachelor’s degree.
 Nearly all states require athletic trainers to have a license or certification; requirements vary by state.

-Employment of athletic trainers is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
-As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase.
+Employment of athletic trainers is projected to grow 16 percent from 2019 to 2029, much faster than the average for all occupations.
+Demand for athletic trainers is expected to increase as people become more aware of the effects of sports-related injuries, and as the middle-aged and older population remains active.

 Explore resources for employment and wages by state and area for athletic trainers.

 Compare the job duties, education, job growth, and pay of athletic trainers with similar occupations.